mog96/code-for-palestine-2017_y3-gaza/README.md

-# Code for Palestine 2017 — Year 3 Course, Gaza
+# Code for Palestine 2017 — Gaza
+# Year 3 Course: Android Development
 Curriculum for the [Code for Palestine](http://www.pgfapps.ps/codeforpalestine/) 2017 summer camp, Gaza branch, Year 3 course.

 Students have a background in web development using the Flask web server framework and experience creating web interfaces using HTML, CSS, and JavaScript.